-Lexicon Pharmaceuticals, Inc. Issuer

-Common stock offered 33.333.333 shares(1)

-Common stock to be outstanding after this

-170,704,881 shares(2) offering

-Use of proceeds The net proceeds of this offering are estimated to be approximately \$48.0 million after deduction of underwriting discounts and commissions and estimated offering expenses.
+Issuer Lexicon Pharmaceuticals, Inc. Common stock offered 27,500,000 shares(1) Common stock to be outstanding after this offering 164,871,548 shares (2) Use of proceeds The net proceeds of this offering are estimated to be approximately \$48.1 million after deduction of underwriting discounts and commissions and offering expenses based on an assumed public offering price of \$1.83 per share, which is the reported last sales price of our common stock on October 6, 2009.
 We currently intend to use the net proceeds for research and development.
 We may also use a portion of the net proceeds to acquire or invest in complementary products and technologies or for general corporate purposes.
 See "Use of Proceeds."

-Nasdaq Global Market symbol LXRX

-Risk Factors See "Risk Factors" beginning on page S-6 and the other information included in, or incorporated by reference into, this prospectus supplement and the accompanying prospectus for a discussion of certain factors you should carefully consider before deciding to invest in shares of our common stock.
+Nasdaq Global Market symbol LXRX Risk Factors See "Risk Factors" beginning on page S-6 and the other information included in, or incorporated by reference into, this prospectus supplement and the accompanying prospectus for a discussion of certain factors you should carefully consider before deciding to invest in shares of our common stock.